Like diagnosis, the treatment of Lyme disease is controversial.

 Just one of the complications for late stage patients is that “Borreliosis is a very unusual infective disease presenting as the cell wall spirochaete, intracellular and then cystic form simultaneously” (ACIDS Guidelines).

-The 3 different forms of Borrelia make it harder to treat and harder for the immune system to mount defenses against it.
+The 3 different forms of Borrelia make it harder to treat and harder for the immune system to mount defences against it.

 Borrelia is a biofilm bacteria, which means it secretes substances which also offers it protection from the immune system.